Saving & Spending Taxes

 We receive compensation from the products and services mentioned in this story, but the opinions are the author's own.
 Compensation may impact where offers appear.
 We have not included all available products or offers.
 Learn more about how we make money and our editorial policies.

 Living tax-free is a bit of a dream.
 It’s impossible to avoid all taxes, of course — the IRS has no qualms about going after people who owe the federal government money.
-But there some states don’t impose any of their own taxes on income.
+However, some states don’t impose any of their taxes on income.

 Sounds great.
 Theoretically, if everyone moved to the nine states with no income tax, we would all be able to keep more of our hard-earned cash.

-But nothing in life is that simple, and there are reasons why the entire population of the U.S. has not made those areas their home.
+But nothing in life is that simple, and there are reasons why the entire U.S. population hasn't made those areas their home.

 If you’re over 50, take advantage of massive discounts and financial resources